-MLB and opioids: Eric Kay trial spilled secrets, but is this baseball’s next drug scandal?
+Trial spilled secrets of players’ abuse, but are opioids really MLB’s next drug scandal?

 MLB players, including former star pitcher Matt Harvey, gave testimony that suggested some were self-medicating with black-market pain pills.
 They were there ostensibly to help prosecutors prove Kay was distributing drugs to players.
 But like a miniature version of the Pittsburgh drug trials of 1985 — during which more than a dozen players testified about rampant cocaine and amphetamine use — their testimony also appeared to pull back the curtain on a broader problem in baseball, with prosecutors suggesting the Angels and MLB are complicit.

-“There’s no question the MLB system is broken,” Assistant U.S. Attorney Errin Martin said during her closing statement. “[Major leaguers] have to do whatever it takes to play.”
+“There’s no question the MLB system is broken,” assistant U.S. attorney Errin Martin said during her closing statement. “[Major leaguers] have to do whatever it takes to play.”

 That appeared to be the government’s answer to the question that was raised by the discovery of Skaggs’s body at a Texas hotel in 2019: Does baseball have an opioids problem?
 But outside of the courthouse, there’s hardly a consensus that baseball is in the grips of a drug dependency epidemic.
 MLB’s own numbers, the product of thousands of random drug tests implemented following Skaggs’s death, indicate the opposite.
 And players interviewed by The Washington Post said that, outside of the Skaggs case, they had never encountered opioid abuse in baseball.